jgyates/genmon/README.md

     # userhttps is true, then this option will signal the type of certificate
     # to use.
 If this option is true  a self signed certificate (supplied by
     # Flask library) will be used.
 If false, then the a key file (key.pem) and
-    # a certificate file (cert.pem) must be created and placed in the same
+    # a certificate file (cert.pem) must be created and specified in the
+    # following entries (keyfile, certfile) below.
-    # folder as genserv.py.
-For information on how to create your own
+    # For information on how to create your own
     # certificate please see this site:
     #     https://workaround.org/ispmail/jessie/create-certificate
     #useselfsignedcert = True

+    # (Optional) These parameters are used if useselfsignedcert is False.
+They
+    # specifi the path and name of the key file and certificate file.
+    #keyfile = /home/pi/genmon/key.pem
+    #certfile = /home/pi/genmon/cert.pem

     # (Optional) This parameter will allow a simple authentication to be used
     # and it sets the username of the simple authentication. usehttps must